CodyWallbridge/ProjectManagement/project-charter.md

 U↑ is an internet-based phone system for company employees.
 Employees can make and receive calls over the internet using their desktop computers, smartphones, tablets, or other devices connected to the U↑ system.
 Each device connected to U↑ will be associated with the same business phone number for incoming and outgoing calls.
 Any connected device can make or receive calls using U↑ whenever and wherever necessary.

-The project will take place over an estimated [], with an estimated budget of [].
+The project will take place over an estimated 12 months, with an estimated budget of $2M.

 ## 3 JUSTIFICATION